rtummala999/LLM-DATA-TO-GCP/README.md

 ## Overview

-Langchain Server is a FastAPI application that provides an API for generating FAQs about medical diseases using the OpenAI GPT model.
+API for generating FAQs about medical diseases using the OpenAI GPT model.
 The server interacts with Google Cloud Storage to store generated FAQ data and provides a RESTful API to access the information.

 ## Features